Senegal Stripped of AFCON 2025 Title: Could CAS Be the Next Stop?

 Source: Getty Images

-Senegal could go to CAS next
+Senegal could approach CAS over decision

 While CAF’s decision is binding within its own framework, the Senegalese Football Federation now faces a critical choice: whether to accept the ruling or take the matter to the Court of Arbitration for Sport (CAS), which could either confirm or overturn the CAF Appeal Board's decision.

-CAS serves as the final arbiter in international sporting disputes, and its rulings are generally considered conclusive.
+The court serves as the final arbiter in international sporting disputes, and its rulings are generally considered conclusive.

 Appeals to CAS are often lengthy and complex, but they provide national associations with a means to challenge decisions they believe are unfair or misapplied.